CorporateFounder/unitedStates_final/charterEng/POWER.md

 #LEGISLATURE.
-Power consists of 4 groups in this system.
+Power consists of 3 groups in this system.
 1. Board of Shareholders
-2. Board of Directors
+2. Fractions
 3. Independent members of the network.

 All participants must participate in the vote for the law adopted by the system to be valid